AriaSystems/aria-swagger-a7/usersguide.md

   the generator can be found [here](https://github.com/swagger-api/swagger-codegen#overview) and [here](https://swagger.io/swagger-codegen/)

+## Obtaining a swagger file from a target environment

+Swagger files are obtained from the target environment that you want Apis described from.
+Each environment provides an individual swagger file per each describable Api set: (Core or Object Query)

+the url for swagger-described core apis:
+    https://{environment host}/v1/core/a7/api-docs/all_A7_swagger.json

+the url for swagger-described object-query apis:
+    https://{environment host}/v1/objectquery/a7/api-docs/all_A7_swagger.json

+note: we do not offer swagger described apis for the admin tools apis or for any of the A6 apis.

 ## How to generate client SDKs from Swagger

-The Swagger SDKs can be generated in one of two ways.
+The Swagger SDKs can be generated in one of two ways with the Swagger Codegen open-source library.
 One way is to generate them using a Maven build script (either directly with the aria-swagger-a7 GitHub project or with your own local script).
 Another way is to generate them directly via Java.